alphafox02/kismet_metagpsd_quickstart/README.md

 5. Ensure that the `metagpsd.py` script is in the same directory as the wrapper script.

+6. Install the required dependencies for `python-kismet-metagpsd`:

+    On DragonOS FocalX, the only requirements currently needed for the `python-kismet-metagpsd` repository are the following, installed via pip3:

+    ```bash
+    sudo pip3 install gpsdclient loguru
+    ```

-6. Run the script with appropriate arguments:
+7. Run the script with appropriate arguments:

     ```bash
     python3 kismet_metagpsd_quickstart.py --kismet-cap-bin <path-to-kismet-cap-bin> --kismet-host <kismet-server-address> --kismet-apikey <kismet-api-key> --source-name <source-name> --metagps-name <metagps-name> --use-ssl